Live Your Healthy Lifestyle The SANE Way

 Probably the biggest piece of incorrect information you’ve been given is you need to eat less and exercise more to lose weight, also known as the calorie-deficit theory of weight loss.

 The “experts” even have it down to a science.
 They tell you the number of pounds you will lose if you follow their math.
 There’s only one problem.
 The math never works.
 You usually lose weight quickly in the beginning, and then it slows down to almost nothing.
 During this time, you don’t feel well.
-You’re a little weak, irritable, definitely hungry.
+You’re a little weak, irritable, and definitely hungry.
 And you’re not seeing impressive results from all your agony.
 So, you give up and head for the nearest ice cream stand.

 The calorie-deficit theory never leads to long-term weight loss precisely because it treats the metabolism like a scale.
 The metabolism is actually like a thermostat, regulating your calorie input and output around your setpoint weight.
 A calorie deficit is necessary for weight loss to occur, but it’s not your job to count calories.
 If you need to lose weight, your body makes sure you have a calorie deficit by adjusting the calorie burn of several metabolic processes.
 Starving yourself to lose weight is not part of the equation.